lb42/lb42.github.io/README.md

 ## Notes towards an autobiography
  You don't want to believe everything you read about me [on Wikipedia](https://en.wikipedia.org/wiki/Lou_Burnard).
-But there are some mostly true autobiographical notes on [this page].
+But there are some mostly truthful autobiographical notes [here](https://lb42.github.com/Diary/index.html).
 And my most recently tidied CV is [readable here](W/cv6.html)

 ## Bibliography
  [This page](W/operaOmnia.html) lists everything written by me which has appeared